-St. Croix, US Virgin Islands (March 20, 2020)—The U.S. Virgin Islands Department of Health has received confirmation of three new confirmed cases of COVID-19 disease.
-This brings the territory’s total confirmed cases to six—two in the St. Croix district and four in the St. Thomas/St. John district.
+The U.S. Virgin Islands Department of Health has received confirmation of three new confirmed cases of COVID-19 disease.
+This brings the territory’s total confirmed cases to twenty-two—eleven on Croix, ten on St. Thomas, and one on St. John.

 The U.S. Centers for Disease Control and Prevention says, “Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.”
-Social distancing, according to the CDC, is "remaining out of congregrate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet) from others when possible.”
+Social distancing, according to the CDC, is “remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet) from others when possible.

-Health officials have been closely monitoring the global outbreak and building capacity to prevent the spread of the disease in the territory and to respond to positive cases.
+Health officials, in collaboration with other agencies, have been closely monitoring the global outbreak and building capacity to prevent the spread of the disease in the territory) and to respond to positive cases.

-While the risk of severe illness for most is low, the risk for transmission is not and precautions must still be taken to avoid spread within the community.
+While the risk of severe illness for most is low, the risk for transmission is high and precautions must still be taken to avoid widespread transmission within our community.
 A person may also get COVID-19 by touching a surface that has the virus on it and then touching their own mouth, nose or eyes.